 It’s true, the weather in Crete is glorious.
-In fact, it’s known to have almost 300 days of sun each year.
+In fact, it’s known to have almost 300 days of sun each year, which is why many choose holidays in Crete.
 However, depending on various factors including the time of year, rain is sometimes inevitable.
 And as you may already know, the weather always likes to pack a surprise.
 We show you how you can enjoy your holidays in Crete with rainy-day adventures that are just so good, you’ll want to do them when the sun is shining.

 See Another Side of Nature

 With some beautiful wines and olives crafted on the island, a rainy day is a perfect excuse to visit a winery or olive oil farm.
 The Lyrarakis Winery in Alagni is a firm favourite for travellers, and it’s within a short distance of a selection of others.
 If you’re with the kids or fancy something a little different, CretAquarium is a brilliant day out that will keep everyone entertained.
 You’ll find a huge range of animals there, and fun activities will teach you plenty about Crete’s sea.

 Soak Up the Culture

 The north coast of Crete has plenty of small, bustling towns and villages that are perfect to explore when it’s bad weather.
 You can recharge your batteries with a little retail therapy, discover new flavours in the local cafes, and pop into local museums and art galleries to learn more about Cretan culture.
 Crete also has many beautiful monasteries, many of which are next to the towns.
 With some of them closing in the afternoon, they make a brilliant pit-stop in the morning before you hit the towns.
 Chania Town in Chania Crete is perhaps the most stunning of them all and is well worth a visit, no matter the weather.